jmath1/JMathPortfolio/_infrastructure/README.md

 There is an order of dependencies for stacks.
 It goes:

-1. domain - this will require the manual step of adding cnames to namecheap
+1. domain - this will require the manual step of adding cnames to namecheap to verify
-2. vpn
+2. network - set up the network including public and private subnets
-3. network
+3. vpn - set up a vpn to access the db and registry
-4. registry
+4. registry - set up ECR
-5. secrets
+5. secrets - deploy secrets from a .env file
-6. persistence
+6. persistence - deploy the db and s3
-7. service
+7. service - the ECS cluster, service, load balancer, and route53 record
-8. ci
+8. ci - the Github OIDC configuration

 If you need to destroy a stack, you must destroy the stacks which depend on it first or else you will run into problems and need to repair your state/infrastructure before you proceed.